Emergent Slow Thinking in LLMs as Inverse Tree Freezing: Structural Evolution of the Concept Web in CoNet

 \section{Structural Evolution of the Concept Web in CoNet}

-This section provides direct, quantitative evidence from the CoNet model for the two-stage learning dynamic---a fast acquisition phase followed by a slow integration phase---that underlies our theory.
-Fig.~\ref{fig:conet_property} serves as the central exhibit for this analysis, tracking two key structural properties over the course of training: the total number of disconnected solution clusters (the ``skill islands'') and the size of the single largest cluster, namely the concept web.
+This section provides direct, quantitative evidence from the CoNet model for the two-stage learning dynamic---a fast acquisition process followed by a slow integration phase---that underlies our theory.
+Fig.~\ref{fig:conet_property} serves as the central exhibit for this analysis, tracking three key structural properties over the course of training: the total number of disconnected solution clusters (the ``skill islands''), the size of the single largest cluster, namely the concept web and the average degree of the concept web.

 The first stage of training ( $\sim$ 0-50 steps), corresponding to the fast-learning phase, is characterized by the rapid proliferation of ``skill islands''.
 The quantitative evidence for this is the steep, initial rise of the ``Cluster Number'' (orange curve) in Fig.~\ref{fig:conet_property}.
 Each new cluster represents the discovery of a distinct, high-confidence reasoning path for a specific problem.
 During this phase, the system operates in a greedy, parallel fashion, finding many efficient, local solutions without regard for their interconnection.